attie/led_matrix_tinyfpga_a2/doc/led_matrix_overview.md

 # RGB LED Matrix Module Overview

-This project aims to run a 64 &times; 32 RGB LED matrix from a [TinyFPGA AX2](https://store.tinyfpga.com/products/tinyfpga-a2), with two full RGB565 framebuffers (double buffering).
+This project aims to run a 64 &times; 32 RGB LED matrix from a [TinyFPGA AX2](https://store.tinyfpga.com/products/tinyfpga-a2).

-## Get a Matrix
+## The Matrix

 My matrix has what looks like a model number in silk on the back: `P4-256*128-2121-A2`

   - `P4` - appears to be an industry standard, I _think_ this identifies the pitch
-    - In my case 4 mm between LEDs in both vertical and horizontal
+    - In my case 4 mm between LED centers, both vertical and horizontal
   - `256*128` - is the physical dimensions of the module in millimeters
     - 256 mm &divide; 4 mm = 64 pixels
     - 128 mm &divide; 4 mm = 32 pixels